saaclevi/saaclevi/README.md

 🔭 I'm an undergraduate student in CTI - Colégio Técnico Industrial UNESP Bauru.
 Looking forward to be a full stack programmer, or maybe a teacher!
-🤗 Now discovering the beautiful world of backend.

 🎧 Love playing cello in my free time! 🎻